Q: Why do the Urban Ministries (UMI) lessons no longer study the same Scriptures as the Standard Lesson Commentary and

 A. Many people hold on to their Standard Lesson Commentary after the year is through for just that reason.
 Each commentary has an index of Scripture texts for ease in locating lessons on particular Bible passages.
 And throughout the six years of the lesson “cycle,” we build a cumulative index so that you can find the edition of Standard Lesson Commentary that has a lesson on the text you need for your mid-week study.
 In addition, the Essential Book of Teacher Tips also includes a Scripture index so you can find additional tips on teaching from a variety of Scripture passages.

 A. Standard Lesson Resources comprise a line of print and digital products that help you get the most out of your teaching time, whether you use the Standard Lesson Commentary or the teacher and student quarterlies known collectively as Standard Lesson Quarterly.
-These include the Adult Resources packet (full-color posters plus a Presentation Tools CD), one copy of the Seek take-home paper, a copy of the quarterly Devotions® book to enhance the daily Bible readings, Reproducible Student Activity Pages, PowerPoint® presentations, and more.
+These include the Adult Resources packet (full-color posters plus a Presentation Tools CD), one copy of Power for Living take-home paper, a copy of the quarterly Devotions® book to enhance the daily Bible readings, Reproducible Student Activity Pages, PowerPoint® presentations, and more.
 Check out the full line of Standard Lesson Resources here.

 Q: Where can I find the activity pages mentioned on the “Involvement Learning” page of my teacher book?

 A. You can get those pages in a number of ways.
 They conveniently come on the CD in the Adult Resources packet or from the Standard Lesson Commentary Deluxe Edition.
 The very same full-color pages are included on both those resources.
 Finally, for free activity page downloads, click here.

 Q. I noticed The Essential Book of Teacher Tips is undated.
 How do I use it with my weekly Standard Lesson Quarterly® lessons?